 Another drawback of theme parks are the food courts, stalls or takeaways, where food is served in paper or plastic one use disposables.
 Even if you do visit a theme park, you can negate a little of the carbon footprint by carrying your own cutlery, to go bottles and containers which are reusable.

 Who knows, maybe you would be setting an example which others will follow and thus we would have greener theme parks due to public initiative too.
 This is one of the ways to turn a least eco-friendly destination into a passably eco-friendly one.

 Much has been written and shown about road trips in books and movies.
 The freedom of going where you want to go sounds exciting and fun.
-Solo road trips are not exactly eco-friendly.
+Solo road trips are not exactly eco-friendly (although you can tone down their emissions).
 One person in a car creates a huge amount of emissions, which is one of the least eco-friendly things to do.

 To lower global temperatures, everyone has to contribute in their own way, so you may have to sacrifice a solo trip.
 Get a few of your friends together and plan a road trip, preferably in a hybrid vehicle.

 Better still, you can forego the road trip altogether and opt for a train or bus trip.
 Choose to go a gorgeous destination that will be waiting for you at the end of your trip.
 If you want to experience a solo vacation, do it using public transport.

 The number of eco-friendly cruises can be counted on the fingers of one hand.
 For the rest, imagine that a theme park and an all-inclusive hotel has been merged into one.
 Cruises produce more waste, consume too much water and energy, and release emissions twice as much as hotels on land.
 The idea of sunning yourself on the deck of a boat or ship is tempting, to say the least.
 But did you know that ships run on thousands of gallons of fossil fuel?